Every manager and leasing person has experienced the frustration when a new resident challenges a policy or clause in their lease.

 The lack of respect for the lease as a legal document may start with the management team at the property.
 The new resident rushes into the office to pick up their keys.
 The moving truck is right behind them, along with an entourage of families and friends to help move furniture.
-“They don’t have time to sit down for a lease appointment, they’ve signed leases before, and they’ve been working with our staff for weeks, surely if it’s in the lease, we’ve probably already explained it to them, right? “.
+“They don’t have time to sit down and review everything.
+Afterall, they’ve signed leases before.
+They’ve been working with our staff for weeks, surely if it’s important, we’ve probably already explained it to them, right? “.
 Sign here, initial, initial, sign and witness.
 “Send me my copy by email, or I’ll pick it up later,” close out the lease signing appointment.

 Even if the leasing staff was able to point out a few key items in the lease, how much of the resident’s attention was focused on the explanation?
-The new resident is thinking about where to place the furniture, will the dining room table make the turn in the hallway and how will they make arrangements to feed the folks that are helping?
+The new resident is thinking about where to place the furniture.
+They are concerned if the dining room table make the turn in the hallway.
+And, of course, how will they make arrangements to feed the folks that are helping?